David-vie21/SPG.Werkstatt_Backoff_V4/README.md

 To start the projekt:
-The solution file is in the SPG.Werkstatt_Backoff_V3 folder
+The solution file is in the SPG.Werkstatt_Backoff_V3 folder.

 1.
   Downlode the Nuget Packages: